 experience the substantial difference in speed and efficiency when obtaining their police check online.

-Majority of national police check certificates are returned to applicants within 24 to 48 hours.
+Majority of nationally coordinated criminal history checks are returned to applicants within 24 to 48 hours.
 The remaining which get referred to manual processing by Australian police agencies may take longer.
 Results are automatically dispatched on the same day they are received.
 They are accessible to applicants instantly via email.
 If applicants request a hard-copy certificate, then a hard copy will also be posted to their nominated Australian postal address.
 Overall, applicants save time and cost when applying for their national police check online.

 The period of validity of a National Police Check depends on the organisation or company that requests it.
 The check is valid up till the date of issue, and your organisation should tell you when you should provide an updated version.
-Most employers don’t accept a national police check certificate that is older than three months, however this may not always be the case.
+Most employers don’t accept a nationally coordinated criminal history check that is older than three months, however this may not always be the case.
 A national police check is a “point in time check”.
 This means the police check certificate has no set expiry date.
 Employers or decision makers determine the expiry based on their own internal decision making and risk mitigation strategies.